-Gaslighting is an emotionally-abusive strategy that causes someone to question their feelings, thoughts, and sanity.
-Someone who employs gaslighting tries to convince the other that their own perception of reality is wrong.
-The purpose of this is to convince the person being gaslit that they can’t trust their own instincts or thoughts.
+Gaslighting is an emotionally abusive strategy that causes someone to question their feelings, thoughts, and sanity.
+If someone gaslights you, they’ll attempt to make you question reality.
+The purpose of gaslighting is to convince you that you can’t trust your thoughts or instincts.

 A gaslighter may try to convince you that your memories are incorrect, that you overreact to situations, or that something is “all in your head.”
 They may then try to convince you that their version of events is the truth.
 This tactic can be used in both personal and professional relationships to gain control and power.